Day Pitney's Private Companies practice group renders services to closely held and family businesses. These services include:

 Business Succession Planning

 Entrepreneurs will ultimately seek an exit strategy.
-The company can be sold, can go public or can be passed along to the next generation.
+The company can be sold, go public or be passed along to the next generation.
 We can help with each of these strategies.

 Mergers and acquisitions involving private companies are a major part of the Private Companies practice.
 We represent sellers of private companies to strategic buyers, often public companies seeking to expand through acquisitions, and to financial buyers such as private equity firms.
 Key issues for the seller of a private company will include preserving the purchase price (earnout protections, limits on indemnification obligations, security for deferred payments), determining the seller's ongoing duties (employment and consulting agreements, noncompetition and nonsolicitation agreements) and tax structuring.
 Some sellers focus on ongoing benefits for the employees who helped build the business.